Orchestre symphonique de Montréal / Alisa Weilerstein / Rafael Payare Classical Music

 »Concordia Salus« – well-being through harmony – is Montreal’s motto.
 The Orchestre symphonique de Montréal and its principal conductor Rafael Payare take it literally: with wonderful harmonies by the impressionist Claude Debussy, the late Romantic Richard Strauss and the contemporary Gabriela Ortiz.

-In her cello concerto »Dzonot« – tailor-made for the evening’s cellist Alisa Weilerstein – Mexican composer Gabriela Ortiz evokes the beauty of her country’s nature: mystical caves with sacred pools, the jaguar roaming elegantly through the forests, and jade-coloured rivers meandering through the landscape.
+In her cello concerto »Dzonot« – tailor-made for the evening’s cellist Alisa Weilerstein – Mexican composer Gabriela Ortiz evokes the beauty of her country’s nature: mystical caves with sacred pools, the jaguar roaming elegantly through the forests and jade-coloured rivers meandering through the landscape.

 Even though Richard Strauss composed in a completely different style, he was just as knowledgeable about orchestral colours as his French colleague.
 For his symphonic poem »Ein Heldenleben«, he used the entire orchestral range: eight horns, five trumpets, four woodwinds, lavish percussion and a huge string orchestra recount the battle of a hero against his adversaries – or Strauss describing his own battle against his critics?